 Limited placements may be available to live with a local resident and one or more IES Abroad students.
 Contact IES Abroad for more information.

 For more information about housing options, click here.

-The PLU comprehensive fee covers this academic experience (instruction and academic credit, housing, a meal stipend, study abroad insurance, visa fees*, laundry, and a $750 flight credit).
+The PLU comprehensive fee covers this academic experience (instruction and academic credit, housing, a meal stipend, study abroad insurance, visa fees*, and laundry).
 To find the current comprehensive fee for one semester, divide the total full-year cost listed on the Admissions website by two.
 Please note that the comprehensive fee varies each year, and the cost of this program will be based on the year in which you study away.
 Financial aid applies.

 *The Wang Center will reimburse you for your visa fees up to $300; such fees can include: visa processing fees, consulate fees, online application fees.
 Reimbursement does not include: domestic travel costs for in-person submission, postage costs.

 Some air travel, personal excursions, domestic travel*/postage for visa processing, and other miscellaneous expenses are not included in program cost.